PATEL96/create-rainbow-app/README.md

 ## Features

 - Clone a pre-configured [RainbowKit](https://www.rainbowkit.com/) template repository.
+- **Choose between Pages Router or App Router** during setup.
 - Installs dependencies with **Bun** (preferred) or **Yarn** automatically.
+- Automatically configures Web3 providers based on your router choice.
 - Provides clear next steps for starting your development server.

+## Router Support

+The CLI now supports both Next.js routing approaches:

+- **Pages Router**: Traditional Next.js routing with `_app.tsx` for providers
+- **App Router**: Modern Next.js routing with `layout.tsx` and client components

+During setup, you'll be prompted to choose your preferred router type.
+The template will be automatically configured with the appropriate file structure and provider setup.

 ---